 There was only one possible course of action available to me when Tony Moly, a Korean makeup brand, released an eyeliner which resembles an ink pot and quill.
 I took out the few rusty pennies left in my broke, recent-graduate pocket and bought it (equals to: went on amazon and checked-out through PayPal).

-It crooned soft mermaid serenades both to my makeup addiction and my love of writing (including all the paraphernalia that comes with it).
+It crooned soft mermaid serenades both to my makeup addiction and my love of writing (and all the paraphernalia that comes with it).
 Its name: Cushion Gel Liner.
 Not only is a cushion gel liner something that I have never heard of before but it also entails dipping a brush (that looks like a quill) in a gel pot of liner to draw your eyeliner on.
-I do have to take my hat off for the original idea.
 In a nutshell, if you like calligraphy, you can now ‘catlligraph’ your cat eye on.

 I would love to lie and say that I purchased this eyeliner because I found some excellent reviews after thorough research, but I like to at least try to be honest on this platform.
 So, I’m going to blurt it out: It was the packaging.
 It was all for the packaging.